ktechhub/deploy_kafka_docker/README.md

 ```

 ## Python
-Creaye a virtualenv and install the requirements file
+Create a virtualenv and install the requirements file

 ```sh
 pip install -r requirements.txt